twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

     - TODO: Delete `AuthLayout.jsx` if unused
 - Finding ourselves missing UI + styles
 - Using part of `index.html` from exploration 3

+- Finally ready to dig into proxy exploration, https://create-react-app.dev/docs/proxying-api-requests-in-development/
+- No luck so far =/
+- I think I see the problem: "The development server will only attempt to send requests without text/html in its Accept header to the proxy."